Spacetime dynamics of spinning particles - exact electromagnetic analogies: Manifestations of the time projections of the tidal tensors --- the work done on the test particle

+The second term accounts for the ``power'' of the gravitoelectric ``force'' $m\gamma^{2}\vec{G}(u)$ (which is \emph{not} a physical force, arising, as explained above, from the observers' acceleration); it reduces to the variation of Newtonian potential energy in the weak field slow motion limit.
+Equation~(\ref{eq:EnergyBalanceGrav}) tells us that the variation of translational kinetic energy $T$ comes from the spin-curvature potential energy $V$, and from the power transferred by $m\gamma^{2}\vec{G}(u)$ ($m$ being constant); this contrasts with the case of the magnetic dipole discussed above, where (again for $P_{{\rm hid}}^{\alpha}=0$) the variation of kinetic energy comes from the variation of proper mass $m$, with no potential energy being involved.
+In terms of the work done on the particle, $F_{{\rm G}}^{\alpha}$ is thus more similar to the electromagnetic forces exerted on a monopole charge or on an electric dipole (for $Dd^{\alpha}/d\tau=0$), where the proper mass is likewise constant and the energy exchange is between $T$ and potential energy (see Appendix \ref{sub:Conserved-quantities,-proper} for more details).

-There is a known consequence of the fact that $F_{G}^{\alpha}$ does work (and of the interaction energy $V)$: the spin dependence of the upper bounds for the energy released by gravitational radiation (Fig. \ref{fig:Hawking}b) when two black holes collide, obtained by Hawking \cite{Hawking} from the area law.
+There is a known consequence of the fact that $F_{{\rm G}}^{\alpha}$ does work (and of the interaction energy $V)$: the spin dependence of the upper bounds for the energy released by gravitational radiation when two black holes collide (Fig.~\ref{fig:Hawking}b), obtained by Hawking \cite{Hawking} from the area law.